inselbuch/redis-doc/topics/rediscli.md

     127000 Gets/sec | Hits: 50870 (40.06%) | Misses: 76130 (59.94%)
     124250 Gets/sec | Hits: 50147 (40.36%) | Misses: 74103 (59.64%)

-A miss rage of 59% may not be acceptable for our use case.
+A miss rate of 59% may not be acceptable for our use case.
 So we know that 100MB of memory is not enough.
 Let's try with half gigabyte.
 After a few minutes we'll see the output stabilize to the following figures: